 I hope you are all staying safe and well.
 As I look back to the beginning of this year 2020, I am sure many of you like me would never have anticipated that so many people throughout the world would experience so much distress, suffering and even bereavement.
 The arrival of the Covid-19 pandemic has changed our lives since lockdown was imposed on 23rd March.
-These weeks and months have been very stressful and certainly not being able to get out and about to meet and chat to family and friends has not been our choice.
+These weeks and months have been very stressful and certainly not being able to get out and about to meet and chat with family and friends has not been our choice.

 I think the MU Theme ‘Building Hope and Confidence’ has been very appropriate this year and I quote from Helen Keller, the first deaf and blind person to achieve a Batchelor of Arts Degree and who died in 1968, ‘Optimism is the faith that leads to achievement.
 Nothing can be done without hope and confidence’.

-On the positive side I have learned how to communicate through Zoom and WhatsApp video chat with friends and family.
+On the positive side, I have learned how to communicate through Zoom and WhatsApp video chat with friends and family.
 These have been most enjoyable occasions and certainly modern technology is wonderful when it works but it does not compare to personal contact.
 All my food shopping has been done online and has been very successful so I may continue doing this for the foreseeable future!!

 Thankfully, restrictions have been relaxed and our son has been able to visit us with his new puppy.
 It was wonderful to see him and get a very special hug as well as bringing us some very welcome shopping from M&S which I have really missed!!
 We will have to wait a bit longer to welcome our daughter and her family, who live in SE London, for those long-awaited hugs.